AI · The 2026 evaluation

 AI buyer agents in cross-border procurement.

 Gartner forecasts 90% of B2B purchases will run through AI agents by 2028.
-For international suppliers entering the US, the first reader of the commercial layer is no longer a human procurement analyst.
+For international suppliers entering the US, the first evaluator of the website, offer, proof, and follow-up is no longer a human procurement analyst.

 02 · Discovery